adambyle/ultima/Development Guide/Contributing.md

 Builders are always welcome to submit maps.
 Build the map in an empty world and share the `zip` file with me over Discord.
 I will review the map and add it as soon as possible if it gets approved!
 Read below on the details of map creation.

 Developers should use their skills to investigate any errors.
 The source code is available on GitHub!
 I am currently not looking for direct collaboration on any part of development, but reporting issues and proposing changes is always a big help.
-Additionally, a modding API may be released in the near future to make adding non-map content much easier.
+Additionally, a modding API may be released in the far future to make adding non-map content much easier.

 ## Creating a Map